FreeTAKTeam/FreeTAKServer-User-Docs/docs/docs/administration/Web_Admin.md

 ![](https://lh3.googleusercontent.com/8Kc5YIl0k_F72yhnFNtS5WNa9j-z_sWqWGewUKoR6yRhNKqN1MqsqGDS8qcgZwrJpgoR-q4JXq8r6iZm7Whjdwmrd5R_4hxQLmDqb_FLhYTS9ihEKHIB3cPqmQwiJYq2gSrMEEJePbTebxeMO9VP)

-- **Add:** This can be done by clicking on the “add” button (bottom right of panel).
+- **Add:** This can be done by clicking on the "add" button (bottom right of panel).
 An extension will appear, with empty fields for the new user’s name, group, token and password.

   - **Name**: name of the created user.
 For the certs deployment to work must be the same as a connected user (see below)

   - **Group**: group of individuals this user belong to (team a, team b, team c)

-  - **Token**: gives an unique combination that this user can leverage for the FTS REST API.
+  - **Token**: gives a unique combination that this user can leverage for the FTS REST API.
 NOTICE: the field token is for any alphanumeric string. the prefix 'bearer' is NOT part of the token.
-The name “_Bearer authenticatio_n” can be understood as “give access to the bearer of this token.”
+The name "_Bearer authentication_" can be understood as "give access to the bearer of this token."

   - **Password**: unique password that can be used for interact with the FTS

   - **Certs**: true/false.
 If true certs will be generated (see below)
-    When creating an user In the UI, you will find a new flag.
-By selecting "mobile" you will generate an push a certificate that should work with:
+    When creating a user In the UI, you will find a new flag.
+    By selecting "mobile" you will generate and push a certificate that should work with:

-    - ATAK
+    - `ATAK`
-    - iTAK
+    - `iTAK`
     - TAK Tracker

-in alternative selecting desktop will generate and push a certificate for WinTAK Once the fields have been filled, simply press submit to add a new user.
+in alternative selecting desktop will generate and push a certificate for `WinTAK` Once the fields have been filled, simply press submit to add a new user.

 ![](https://lh4.googleusercontent.com/De3JRGnmtmSP0W2xoKQInEkSeGyx7AFzNGeamy_PNUSwX0yNh8CpkLmerOXUdkL2ZrbQmeCanBUYRh2uJ8miy-0bhFc46-X4MHwBp5v0UzmZ-QTdxnFJ2lBo6JrgcZEMDEneI7uydAqnMekehJO5)

-- **Delete:** This can be done by selecting the undesired user and then clicking on “delete” (bottom right).
+- **Delete:** This can be done by selecting the undesired user and then clicking on "delete" (bottom right).
   You can only delete one user each time.
-Since version 1.9 when you delete an user that has a certificate, the certificate will be invalid.
+Since version 1.9 when you delete a user that has a certificate, the certificate will be invalid.

 ### 5.1.1 Automate certificates creation and deployment

 TAK clients can connect to a server using TCP or secure connection (SSL), this requires the creation of valid certification on the server that needs to be deployed to each client.

 FTS supports an advanced system to generate and distribute valid certification.

-When creating a system user, by leaving “certs” on “true”, the user will automatically be notified of his new connection, but**only if he is connected to the same server at that moment**.
+When creating a system user, by leaving "certs" on "true", the user will automatically be notified of his new connection, but **only if he is connected to the same server at that moment**.

 FTS will: